aditeyabaral/pi-estimator/README.md

 # pi-estimator
-Estimating the value of pi using a polygon with infinite sides.
+Estimating the value of pi using using the area of a polygon.<br>
 Made as a part of Prakalpa 2019.

 ## Team